ansible/ansible/rst/patterns.rst

       - loki
       vars:
         - asdf: 1234

+Tip: If you ever have two python interpreters on a system, set a variable called 'ansible_python_interpreter' to the Python interpreter path you would like to use.
+(This is available in version 0.5 and later)

 Tip: Be sure to start your YAML file with the YAML record designator ``---``.